Introduction to trusts: claims about error relating to trust: error made by trustees (the ‘rule in Hastings-Bass’)

 The Supreme Court decision in the appeals of Futter and another v HMRC and *Pitt and another v HMRC UKSC26** *removed the possibility of trustees invoking ‘Hastings-Bass’ merely to get round an error based on incorrect tax advice.
 If the trustees have taken advice and it turns out to be wrong, that is not enough for the Court to make their action void.
 It is only if the trustees have acted in breach of fiduciary duty that the Court may consider whether to declare the action void.

-Refer any cases involving ‘Hastings-Bass’ to Technical and Valuation Bootle for advice.
+Refer any cases involving ‘Hastings-Bass’ to Trusts Technical Bootle for advice.